Sushma78/Sushma78/README.md

 ### I'm Sushma,

-- 🔭Currently I’m working on my new upcoming projects.
+- 🔭 Currently I’m working on my new upcoming projects

-- 🌱Newly I’m learning about cloud computing and advanced web development🎯
+- 🌱 Newly I’m learning about cloud computing and advanced web development🎯

 - ❓Ask me about anything related to MERN stack and related technologies⚡

-- <b>Fun fact is no fact🤭</b>
+- <b>🐣 A fun fact is that there is no fact🤭</b>

 <br/>